Skip to main content Skip to docs navigation

 D

-• Data anonymization: processing of personal data where direct and indirect personal identifiers are completely and irreversibly removed.
+• Data anonymization: processing of personal data in which direct and indirect personal identifiers are completely and irreversibly removed.

 • Data interoperability: ability of a dataset to work with other datasets or systems without special effort on the part of the user.